-You may also pay your 2018 PA tax due using electronic funds transfer by accessing the Revenue e-Services Center at www.revenue.pa.gov.
+You may also pay your 2020 PA tax due using electronic funds transfer by accessing myPATH at mypath.pa.gov.
 You will be prompted for your bank account information and the payment will be deducted from your account on the date you specify.
 There is no charge for using this option.